Superfund & Green Remediation

 Options for a Greener Cleanup: Applying an Industry Standard

 Superfund stakeholders partnered with others in the site cleanup community to develop a voluntary, consensus-based standard for greener cleanups.
-In November 2013, ASTM International issued the resulting Standard Guide for Greener Cleanups (E2893-13).
-The standard is anticipated to complement the Superfund Program as well as other regulatory or voluntary cleanup programs.
+ASTM International issued the resulting Standard Guide for Greener Cleanups (E2893-13) in November 2013.
+In a subsequent memorandum (PDF) (3 pg, 626K, About PDF), EPA recognized the standard as a tool that, when implemented appropriately, can reduce the environmental footprint of cleanup activities while still meeting site-specific regulatory requirements and objectives.
 EPA participation in development of this standard is a strategic action (#3.7) of the Agency's Superfund Green Remediation Strategy.

 Footprint Analysis for Environmental Cleanups

 EPA's “Methodology for Understanding and Reducing a Project’s Environmental Footprint” report (PDF) (135 pp, 1.2MB, About PDF) provides specific metrics and a detailed process to quantify the environmental footprint of a cleanup.
 Information gained by applying the methodology can be used to target best management practices that help achieve a greener cleanup.
-Development of this methodology is a strategic action (#8.2) in implementing the Agency's Superfund Green Remediation Strategy.
-Questions about the methodology may be forwarded to Carlos Pachon (firstname.lastname@example.org), Office of Superfund Remediation and Technology Innovation.
+Development of this methodology is a strategic action (#8.2) in the Agency's Superfund Green Remediation Strategy.

 Making each Superfund cleanup greener

-Green remediation strategies may help minimize the footprint and ensure a protective remedy within the Superfund statutory and regulatory framework, as established by the Comprehensive Environmental Response, Compensation, and Liability Act and the National Oil and Hazardous Substances Pollution Contingency Plan.
-Opportunities to decrease the environmental footprint and maximize the environmental outcome of a cleanup exist throughout a project life, extending from site investigation through development of cleanup alternatives and remedy design, construction, operation, and monitoring.
+Green remediation strategies may help minimize the environmental footprint of cleaning up Superfund sites and ensure a protective remedy within the Superfund statutory and regulatory framework, as established by the Comprehensive Environmental Response, Compensation, and Liability Act and the National Oil and Hazardous Substances Pollution Contingency Plan.
+Opportunities to decrease the footprint and maximize the environmental outcome of a cleanup exist throughout a project life, extending from site investigation through development of cleanup alternatives and remedy design, construction, operation, and monitoring.
+Taking advantage of these opportunities, particularly those leading to lower greenhouse gas emissions, are integral to ongoing efforts to mitigate and adapt to climate change at Superfund sites.

 Developing a plan for greener Superfund cleanups across the nation